jaywink/matrix-alertmanager/README.md

 The secret key obviously should match the one in the alertmanager configuration.

-Alternatively, put the secret in a separate file and use basic auth with username `prometheus`:
+Alternatively, put the secret in a separate file and use basic auth with username `alertmanager`:

 ```yaml
 receivers: